ccsb-scripps/AutoDock-GPU/README.md

 # Setup
 ## Requirements
-OCLADock is known to work in the following environment:
+OCLADock is known to work in the following environments:

 * Architecture: Intel x86_64
 * Operating System: CentOS 6.7 & 6.8 / Ubuntu 16.04 / Windows 7